FRCTeam10079/scouter-backend/README.md

 ### Authentication

-All authentication routes start with **/auth** and upon success, return a 201 status code with the following response body, except for **/auth/logout**:
+All authentication routes start with **/auth**.
+The user's ID can be accessed by decoding the access token and accessing the `id` value.
+Upon success, all authentication routes return a 201 status code with the following response body, except for **/auth/logout**:
 ```ts
 {
   accessToken: string, // JWT